 Powys is a very large rural authority with the lowest population density of all the Welsh authorities, a high proportion of residents are over retirement age.
-The main towns in Powys are: Newtown, Ystradgynlais, Welshpool, Machynlleth, Llanidloes, Rhayader, Llandrindod Wells, Knighton, Presteigne, and Builth Wells.
-In addiction there are a number of smaller towns, villages and rural setilements.
+The main towns in Powys are: Newtown, Ystradgynlais, Welshpool, Machynlleth, Llanidloes, Rhayader, Llandrindod Wells, Knighton, Presteigne, Brecon, Crickhowell, Hay on Wye and Builth Wells.
+In addition there are a number of smaller towns, villages and rural settlements.